 Blockchain, smart contracts, mobile apps: what to use for Insurance Tech in the coming years?

 The insurance is one of the oldest spheres of financial services.
 In today’s world, when everything is becoming digital, this industry also doesn’t stand aside.
-Being a perspective business domain, now Insurance Tech attracts a lot of investments.
+Being a prospective business domain, now Insurance Tech attracts a lot of investments.

 Only imagine, at the moment the global volume of insurance services varies from 4 to 6 trillion dollars per year, while one of the investments in Insurance Tech reached 2.65 billion dollars in 2015.
 And this number continues to grow.

 In this post, we will speak about digital insurance trends and get an insight into tech solutions, including Blockchain integration, smart contracts, custom mobile and web app development, Big Data and on-demand insurance.
 So, let’s start.